buddhasystem/web/README.md

 # SCOPE

-This is a static site intended to preserve curated documentation for the PHENIX experiment, including technical write-ups on the PHENIX software and its infrastructure.
+This is a static site built using the Jekyll static site generator.

+It is intended to preserve curated documentation for the PHENIX experiment, including technical write-ups on the PHENIX software and its infrastructure.
 It is not a document server although it does host a limited number of documents (primarily in PDF formats) and as well as some diagrams.